What’s one of the factors that has the biggest impact on a marketing campaign’s success?

 Once you’ve added users to Toggl Plan, you need to add them to your marketing campaign roadmap project.
 Just click on the button in the lower left hand side and type in the name of the person you want to add.
 Save and you’re done.

-The free plan allows you to add up to 5 people in your Toggl Plan account.
-If you need more, upgrade your account to one of the premium plans.
+The free plan is suitable for solo users.
+For teams, upgrade your account to one of the premium plans.

 Step 4: Add or Import tasks into Toggl Plan